micro-os-plus/web-jekyll/_posts/releases/2016-11-27-micro-os-plus-v6-3-10-released.md

 ## Addressed bugs

 - rtos/os-clocks: after exiting deep sleep, when calling the `update_for_slept_time()` to update the internal count, the checks that allow timeout processing should also happen here; fixed, `internal_check_timestamps()` added;
-- memory/first-fit-top: in memory full conditions the allocator risked to risked to allocate past the limit; the problem was identified as a missing end of list initialisation in the initial free list chunk; fixed;
+- memory/first-fit-top: in memory full conditions the allocator risked to allocate past the limit; the problem was identified as a missing end of list initialisation in the initial free list chunk; fixed;
 - startup: preprocessor floating point detection during hardware initialisations used wrong macros; fixed, new tests check `__ARM_FP`;
 - micro-os-plus-iii-cortexm.git/os-core: first projects using floating point revealed a problem with the context switching code, which, in certain conditions, did not handle the `EXC_RETURN` value properly, and the floating point registers were not saved/restored correctly; fixed, now the `EXC_RETURN` is saved on the thread stack;